kartikgopal01/csd/README.md

 npm install
 ```

-3. Create a `.env` file in the root directory with the following environment variables:
+3. Create a `.env` file in the root directory with your Firebase configuration:
 ```
 REACT_APP_FIREBASE_API_KEY=your_api_key
 REACT_APP_FIREBASE_AUTH_DOMAIN=your_auth_domain